 Guiding Principles for Setting up a UBI

-- Gradualism: A guiding principle is a gradualism: the UBI must be embraced in a deliberate, phased manner.
+- Gradualism: A guiding principle is gradualism: the UBI must be embraced in a deliberate, phased manner.
 A key advantage of phasing would be that it allows reform to occur incrementally – weighing the costs and benefits at every step.

-- Legal and actual universality: It is important to consider ideas that could exclude the obviously rich i.e., approaching target from an exclusion of the undeserving perspective than the current inclusion of the deserving perspective like define the non-deserving based on ownership of key assets, Adopt a ‘give it up’ scheme, “name and shame” and Self-targeting etc.
+- Legal and actual universality: It is important to consider ideas that could exclude the obviously rich i.e., approaching target from the exclusion of the undeserving perspective than the current inclusion of the deserving perspective like define the non-deserving based on ownership of key assets, Adopt a ‘give it up’ scheme, “name and shame” and Self-targeting etc.